 Kaloush, K. E., G. Way and H. Zhu.
 2005.
 Properties of crumb rubber concrete. (link)

-Hartz, D. A., J. Golden, S. W. Brazel, B. C. Hedquist and K. E. Kaloush.
+Hartz, D. A., J. S. Golden, A. J. Brazel, B. C. Hedquist and K. E. Kaloush.
 2006.
 Case study of thermographic observations of surface materials' cooling rates and neighborhood design in suburban Phoenix, Arizona.
 Poster presented at the January 28, 2006 American Meteorological Society's Sixth Symposium on the Urban Environment, Atlanta, GA.

 Kaloush, K. E. and P. Phelan.
 2006.
 Techniques to evaluate the role of materials in forming the UHI.
 Presented at the 24 April 2006 Cool Pavements Conference, Arizona State University, Tempe. (link)